 Businesses around the world are turning to software products meant to increase efficiency, improve collaboration, and keep projects better organized.
 It was a popular shift occurring even before the novel coronavirus massively reshaped our lives, and the massive worldwide shift to working from home has accelerated the trend.

-But, There’s a Catch
+But, There’s a Catch: Find an Efficiency Product

 A big selling point these products claim is reducing the time you spend on email.
 And that’s a legitimate need.
 Email is a powerful tool for communication, but our inboxes have gained too much control over our lives, leading to regular distraction and a difficulty turning the work mindset off.